mpldr/go-yenc/testdata/benchmarks/README.md

 | hashmap      | 107.275  | 268435456 | 2.38639 MiB/s | 4             | 0.87                    |
 | bootleg-simd |  29.984  | 268435456 | 8.53789 MiB/s | 1             | 3.12                    |

+Variations in speed may be due to changes in the input dataset and fluctuations in computer activity.

 ## additional notes

 To ensure maximum comparability, all fields are updated every time the benchmark